-What I wish for Jyoti Singh PandeyPosted on Sunday, February 3rd, 2013 at 2:02 pm in All of Jennifer Lehr MFT's Blog, Emotional Healing, Empowerment, Self Reflection.
+What I wish for Jyoti Singh PandeyPosted on Sunday, February 3rd, 2013 at 2:02 pm in All Posts, Emotional Healing, Empowerment, Self Reflection.

 Yesterday I first learned her name and saw her picture.
 She was smiling with warm brown eyes and long dark hair.
 She looked petite, young and sweet.
 I was glad to learn her name.
 I was glad to see her picture.
 I was glad to get to know her a tiny bit in this way.

 Although I never knew her, along with many others, I felt enormous grief when I had heard the story of what was done to her, of what became her murder.
 My horror grew with each detail revealed.
 A horrific attack on one small female by six monsters – for who could call them men?
 A young woman maimed, torn, raped and left for dead.

 How do we survive these violations against spirit, against body and against life?
 When will we love others, our home the earth in a way that is truly respectful?
 When will we live in a new world?

 And yet, a world in grief stood up against this act.
 Why?
 Because we know what happened was as wrong as anything could ever be.
 Because we know woman are beautiful, life is beautiful and all deserve to be treated with love.
 Still, we are left with enormous grief – grief so big that we do not know what to do with it – and our own trauma – the trauma of powerlessness, the trauma of being a witness to horror.

 How do we heal our grief?
 How do we mend ourselves?
 How do we recover?